Lakhimpur Kheri deaths: In MoS district, a pending plea, a fearful family

 What the Lakhimpur Kheri MP chose to omit was this: There is a revision petition pending in the Allahabad High Court against his acquittal in a murder case from 2000.

 Members of the family that filed the petition say they now live in constant fear.
-“We are taking all precautions since the opposite party is now the Union Minister of State for Home,” says Rajeev Gupta (45).
+“We are taking all precautions since the opposite party is now the Union Minister of State for Home,” says Rajeev Gupta (45), a businessman in Lakhimpur Kheri.

-Gupta’s elder brother, Prabhat Gupta, was gunned down on July 8, 2000.
-Mishra and three others — Subhash alias Mama, Shashi Bhushan and Rakesh alias Dalu — were booked in the case with Prabhat’s family alleging the murder was a fallout of “political rivalry”.
+Gupta’s elder brother, Prabhat Gupta, was gunned down on July 8, 2000, “while he had stepped out for shopping”.
+Prabhat was 28 at the time.
+Mishra and three others — Subhash alias Mama, Shashi Bhushan and Rakesh alias Dalu — were booked in the case with Prabhat’s family alleging that the murder was a fallout of “political rivalry”.

 In 2004, a local court in Lakhimpur Kheri acquitted the four, including Mishra, after which the state government approached the High Court while the victim’s family filed a revision petition.